kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 to the `Scan Follows (a)<-(c)` operator with only 1=true for node ID 1, and 0 for every other node ID.
-The operator can do this because at this stage the operator knows exactly which backward adjacency lists will be needed when we extend the tuple (in this case only node with ID 1's backward list is needed.
-The Scan opertor uses this node ID filter to scan only this backward list, {1001}, and avoids scanning the rest of the file that stores the backwards Follows edges.
+The operator can do this because at this stage the operator knows exactly which backward adjacency lists will be needed when we extend the tuple (in this case only node with ID 1's backward list is needed).
+The Scan operator uses this node ID filter to scan only this backward list, {1001}, and avoids scanning the rest of the file that stores the backwards Follows edges.
 This list is first sorted based on the IDs of the neighbor IDs and stored in a hash table, denoted as "Hash Table (a)<-(c)" in the figure.
-- Step 3 - Build Phase 2: This is similar to Build step 1.
+- Step 3 - Build Phase 2: This is similar to Build phase 1.
 Using a semijoin filter with node 0's ID, we scan only node 2's forward `Follows` list {1001, 1002, ..., 2000},
 sort it, and then store in a hash table "Hash Table (b)->(c)".
 - Step 4 - Probe: We re-scan the accumulated `ab` tuples from the factorized table.
-For each tuple (there is only one tuple (a=1, b=0)), we first probe "Hash Table (a)<-(c)" and then "Hash Table (b)->(c)" to fetch a=1's backward list and b=0's forwrad list, then intersect these lists, which produces the triangle (a=1, b=0, c=1001).
+For each tuple, we first probe "Hash Table (a)<-(c)" and then "Hash Table (b)->(c)" to fetch two lists, intersect them, and produce outputs.
+In this case there is only one tuple (a=1, b=0), so we will fetch a=1's backward list and b=0's forwrad list, intersect these lists, and produce the triangle (a=1, b=0, c=1001).

+*** (Guodong: From here till the rest of the section requires editing.)
 This performs quite well.
 Our [CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) has some performance numbers comparing against other types of WCO joins implementations (see the experiments in Table 3).
 Since I did not cover other ways to implement wco join algorithms inside DBMSs, these experiments would be difficult to explain here.
 Instead, let me just demonstrate some simple comparisons between using binary joins and wco joins in Kùzu on a simple triangle query.
-On larger cyclic queries, e.g., 4- or 5- cliques, the differences are much larger and often binary join operator do not finish on time.
+On larger cyclic queries, e.g., 4- or 5- cliques, the differences are much larger and often binary join plans do not finish on time.
 You can try this experiment too.
 Here is the configuration.
 The dataset I'm using is a popular web graph that is used in academic papers called [web-BerkStan](https://snap.stanford.edu/data/web-BerkStan.html).
 It has 685K nodes and 7.6M edges.
 I modeled these as a simple `Page` nodes and `Links` edges.